Maryland man and Galloway engine collector puts together serial number registry of the Galloway Company

 John Cullom of Westminster, Md., brought his great-grandfather's 1926 Galloway saw rig to the Mason Dixson Historical Society's annual gas and steam show at the Carroll County Farm Museum in Westminster.

-A 1915 4 hp engine made only briefly by Galloway before it was re-rated to 5 hp; a "Barn fresh" 2-1/4 hp late style Galloway dating to 1916, featuring original paint, pinstriping and decal.
+John owns a 1915 4 hp engine made by Galloway for a brief time before it was re-rated to 5 hp.
+He also has what he describes as a "barn fresh" 1916 late style 2-1/4 hp engine with original paint, pin-striping and decal.